 The Right Direction

 We don’t need to repeal the Second Amendment.
 We don’t need to outlaw all gun ownership or even conceal carry.
 But we do need to recognize why the gun debate seems to contain a paradox.
 That small scale facts can appear to contradict large scale facts, but in fact do no such thing.
 We need to gravitate toward scientific findings concerning gun ownership and gun violence that are most thoroughly vetted.
-We need to enact reforms that have proven effective, even if they aren’t a cure-all.
+We need to enact reforms that have proven effective, here and abroad, even if they aren’t a cure-all.

 The Australian prime minister wrote to America in 2013: